renspringlea/ryba.ren/_posts/corner-flag.md

 - Team A has a one-goal lead over Team B.
 - From Team A's perspective, the optimal outcome is a victory.
 For Team A, it is very important that Team B does not score a goal.
 - From Team B's perspective, the optimal outcome is a victory or a draw.
 For Team B, it is very important to score a goal.
 (A draw is certainly better than a loss.
 In fact, in many high-stakes tournaments, a draw will actually result in extra time, which would give Team B the opportunity to score an additional goal and win the match.)
 - If Team A actually had a two-goal lead, this would all be a non-issue.
 Assume, for the sake of argument, that Team B would not be able to come back from a two-goal lead.
-So, if Team A scores an extra goal, the match is as good as won.
+So, if Team A is ahead by one goal and scores an extra goal, the match is as good as won.
 - All of this means that if either team manages to score a goal in these "final" minutes, this is a catastrophically bad outcome for the other team.

 Now, corner flagging has the following effects:
 - Corner flagging reduces the possession that Team B has for the remainder of the match.
 This means that the probability of Team B scoring decreases.
 - Corner flagging *also reduces the probability of Team A scoring*.
 Team A has possession, but they aren't attacking Team B's goal.
-They are simply keeping the ball still.
+They are simply keeping the ball still, holding up play to reduce the effective time remaining in the match.

 # Some fancy equations

 In the academic economics literature, there are plenty of studies that analyse sport.
-There are numerous papers on the economics of various soccer tactics, including the unlawful forms of time-wasting.
+There are numerous papers on the economics of various soccer tactics, including decisions when taking penalty kicks and the frequency of unlawful forms of time-wasting.
 But I haven't seen any papers on the economics of corner flagging.

+Let us define $$p_A$$ as the probability that A scores a goal in  a particular second of time remaining in the match.
+Likewise, $$p_B$$ is the probability per second of B scoring a goal in the remaining time of the match.

+Consider the case where team A chooses *not* to corner flag.
+The number of goals $$G_1$$ that each team can be expected to score in a particular period of time is, therefore, the probability per second for that team $$p$$ multiplied by the amount of time remaining, $$t_1$$.
+Here, the subscript *1* denotes the scenario where team A is choosing not to corner flag.

+$$G_A = p_A\times t_1$$
+$$G_B = p_B\times t_1$$

+In this "no corner flagging" scenario, the differences in

+$$(p_A + p_0)\times t_1 - (p_B\times t_1) $$

 ![corner_flag_graph.png](/assets/images/corner_flag_graph.png){: width='600' }